 Much of the research undertaken by ESTA, especially by its PhD researchers, is international and examines sustainability and built environment issues in countries such as China, Indonesia, Iraq, Jordan, Mexico, Nigeria and Saudi Arabia.
-The work undertaken by SERG is both analytical, using software such as DesignBuilder, ENVI_MET and Revit, and experimental, involving the measurement of environmental parameters in real buildings.
+The work undertaken by ESTA is both analytical (using software such as DesignBuilder, ENVI_MET, IES and Revit) and experimental (involving the measurement of environmental parameters in real buildings).
 The outputs from ESTA are widely published in books, leading research journals and presented at major international conferences.

 Academic member of ESTA are also responsible for the teaching and research related to the one-year MSc programme Sustainable Environmental Design in Architecture (SEDA).